GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/ard-expanded-processing-extent.md

-# DEA ARD processing extent
+# DEA ARD expanded processing extent

 DEA produces surface reflectance products from Landsat and Sentinel-2 satellite observations which cover the continent and some near-shore islands of Australia.
 This data is used to produce derivative products such as DEA Coastlines, Water Observations, and Fractional Cover.